YunaBraska/surveys/README.md

 The goal of this project was to build a simple, solid core workflow/state machine library with a minimalistic style.
 Means everyone can build easily on top of it while providing already basic functions like import/export diagrams.
-A survey is easy to store in a database and to modify as its just a simple ordered list.
+A survey is easy to modify and store in a database as its just a simple ordered list.

 ### Requirements
 * It's needed to install the library `graphviz` e.g. `brew install graphviz`, `sudo apt-get install graphviz` for rendering diagrams as [graphviz-java](https://github.com/nidi3/graphviz-java) is used